rejnac/nyimbo-za-kristo-swahili-database/README.md

 "Preserving the Heritage of SDA worship materials" is our ultimate goal!

-Nyimbo za Kristo is part of several other databases and lyrics based projects that we are currently doing in different languages.

 Prepared by sir enock, director at Rejnac Group Inc. (https://rejnac.com).